People

 • Light-induced changes in nuclear architecture

-• Subnuclear condensate structure and function
+• Subnuclear condensates: structure & function

 Plants exhibit enormous plasticity, therefore they provide a great model for studying how cells and organisms respond and adapt to the constantly changing environment.
 Light is an environmental stimulus essential not only for energy production, but also for triggering a plethora of developmental and photoprotective responses.
 The majority of light signalling components are constitutively localised or translocated into the nucleus and form subnuclear structures, also referred to as nuclear foci, photobodies or speckles to regulate gene expression, protein modification and DNA repair.
 Studies in animal systems indicate a direct correlation between the disruption of nuclear microdomains and the onset of heritable diseases, ageing and cancer.
 New findings in this area could have major applications in healthcare, agricultural sustainability and basic biosciences.